Jonatas-01/delightful-bite/README.md

 ### User
 > As a user I want to be able to find recipes easily without much clicks.
 > As a user I want to be able to find easy recipes to make.
-> As a user I want to be able to see the nutricional value of the recipe.
+> As a user I want to be able to see the nutritional value of the recipe.
 > As a user I want to be able to have a detailed guide of the recipe.
 > As a user I want to be able to get notified when a new recipe is online.

 ### Business Owner
 >As the site owner I want to provide detailed guide of recipes to users.
->As the site owner I want to provide to user new recipes every week with new diferent flavor.
+>As the site owner I want to provide to user new recipes every week with new different flavors.
->As the site owner I want to allow the user to choose which recipe is better to do based on brief   description of the recipe.
+>As the site owner I want to allow the user to choose which recipe is better to make based on a brief   description of the recipe.
 >As the site owner I want to bring back the tradition of recipe pass from generations.
->As the site owner I want to show the user the nutricional value of the meal.
+>As the site owner I want to show the user the nutritional value of the meal.
 >As the site owner I want to make user taste recipes from other cultures without leaving home.

 ## Features

 - __Navigation Bar__

-    - Featured at the top of the page, the navigation bar shows Recipe that links to recipe section, Contact Us that link to the contact us and Sign Up which a open a new page with sign up form.
+    - Featured at the top of the page, the navigation bar shows a Recipe that links to the recipe section, Contact Us that links to the Contact Us and Sign Up which opens a new page with a sign-up form.
-    - The navigation provide the user an easy and kick access to the section in the page.
+    - The navigation provides the user with easy and kick access to the section on the page.
-    - The navigation background color is orange, to highlight in the page.
+    - The navigation background color is orange, to highlight the page.

     ![Nav Bar](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/navbar.png)

 - __The Header__

     - The header has an image and a about us.
-    - The image shows the name of the website in green sourounded by food images.
-The About Us tells the porpose of the website.
+    - The image shows the name of the website in green surrounded by food images.
+The About Us tells the purpose of the website.

     ![Header](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/header.png)

 - __Recipes Section__

-    - Recipes section has 3 recipes, hamburger, cheesecake and homemade pizza.
+    - The recipes section has 3 recipes, hamburger, cheesecake. and homemade pizza.
-    - Each recipe has an svg corresponding for the dish, an anchor which when clicked open another page with more details of the recipe, and an brief description.
+    - Each recipe has an svg corresponding to the dish, an anchor that when clicked opens another page with more details of the recipe, and a brief description.
-    - The brief description shows the user if that dish is good choice, before being taken to another page.
+    - The brief description shows the user if that dish is a good choice, before being taken to another page.

     ![Recipes Section](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/recipe-section.png)

 - __Recipes Pages__

-    - The Recipe pages can be accessed clicking on anchor bellow the image in the home page.
+    - The Recipe pages can be accessed by clicking on the anchor below the image on the home page.
 The anchor has the name of the recipe.
-    - The Recipe page provides an navbar on top with Home, Recipes and Contact Us anchor, image from the recipe, and the instructions to make the recipe.
+    - The Recipe page provides a navbar on top with Home, Recipes and Contact Us anchor,an image from the recipe, and the instructions to make the recipe.
-    - The instructions contains a background color matching the image color, title, description of the recipe, preparation time, ingredients, instructions, serving and the nutricional value.
+    - The instructions contain a background color matching the image color, title, description of the recipe, preparation time, ingredients, instructions, serving, and nutritional value.
-    - The Recipe page provides to the user the recipe with more details and deep guidance.
+    - The Recipe page provides to the user recipes with more details and deep guidance.

     ![Recipes Pages](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/recipe-page.png)

 - __Contact Us__

     - The feature is at the bottom of the page, The Contact Us shows the user how they can find us.
-    - Contact Us has a big title inside a box, also has a green background.
+    - Contact Us has a big title inside a box, and also has a green background.
-    - Contact Us provides an email bellow an evenlope icon, and 3 icons which is Facebook, Twitter and Instagram.
-The 3 icon down bellow when clicked opens a Delightful Bite social media.
+    - Contact Us provides an email below an envelope icon and 3 icons which are Facebook, Twitter, and Instagram.
+The 3 icons down below when clicked open a Delightful Bite social media.
-    - Contact Us encourages users to get in contact if any help in needed while making the plate or scrolling the website.
+    - Contact Us encourages users to get in contact if any help is needed while making the plate or scrolling the website.

     ![Contact Us](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/contact-us.png)

 - __Sign Up__

-    - The sign up page can be accessed clicking on Sign Up "anchor" in navbar.
+    - The sign-up page can be accessed by clicking on the Sign Up "anchor" in the navbar.
-    - Sign Up provides an form with validation that contains a title, name, email, radio button and a sign up button to submit the form.
+    - Sign Up provides a form with validation that contains a title, name, email, radio button, and a sign-up button to submit the form.
-    - Page contains a navbar on top, title, image and a form.
+    - The page contains a navbar on top, a title, an image, and a form.
 The page has a whitesmoked background color.
     - The Sign Up page encourages users to sign up and get access to more recipes.

     ![Sign Up](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/sign-up.png)

 - __Sign Up Confirmation Page__

-    - The sign up confirmation page can be accessed after submit correctly the form in sign up page.
+    - The sign-up confirmation page can be accessed after submitting correctly the form on sign-up page.
-    - The sign confirmation page is made for user have sure the sign was made correctly.
+    - The sign confirmation page is made for users to make have sure the sign was made correctly.
-    - The page provides and navbar on top, a big text saying thanking for the sign up, a section showing the recipes in the page and a contact us section.
+    - The page provides and navbar on top, a big text thanking for the sign-up, a section showing the recipes on the page and, a contact us section.

     ![Sign Up Confirmation](https://github.com/Jonatas-01/delightful-bite/blob/main/assets/media/readme-img/sign-confirmation.png)